Adaptive Estimation and Uniform Confidence Bands for Nonparametric Structural Functions and Elasticities: Basis Functions and H older Classes

-The space $B_{\infty,\infty}^{p}$ may equivalently be defined by the error in approximating a function using CDV wavelet or dyadic B-spline sieves (see \cite{gine2016mathematical} for the wavelet construction and \cite{devore1988interpolation} for the dyadic B-spline construction).
-To do so, let $\Psi_J$ be a CDV wavelet sieve space of regularity $S > p$ or dyadic B-spline sieve space of order $r > p + 1$ at resolution level $L_J$ that generates $J$.
-In either case, let $d(h,\Psi_J) = \inf_{g \in \Psi_J} \|h-g\|_{\infty}$.
+The space $B_{\infty,\infty}^{p}$ may equivalently be defined by the error in approximating a function using a linear B-spline basis (see \cite{devore1988interpolation} and \cite{devore1993constructive}).
+To do so, let $\Psi_J$ be a CDV wavelet space of regularity $S > p$ or dyadic B-spline space of degree $r - 1 > p$ at resolution level $L_J$ that generates $J$.
+Let $d(h,\Psi_J) = \inf_{g \in \Psi_J} \|h-g\|_{\infty}$.
 We then have